Henri Martin (lion tamer)

-Henri Martin (January 10, 1793 – April 8, 1882) was a French showman and lion tamer who became the first director of the Rotterdam Zoo.
+Pierre Henri Martin (January 10, 1793 – April 8, 1882) was a French showman and lion tamer who became the first director of the Rotterdam Zoo.

 Early life

 Pierre Henri Martin was born in Marseille, France, in 1793.

 Career

-During his time working with a circus, Henri Martin honed his natural ability to control animals by mastering the art of horse training, teaching his horses the complete range of professional tricks.
+During his time working with a circus, Martin honed his natural ability to control animals by mastering the art of horse training, teaching his horses the complete range of professional tricks.
 After establishing himself as a horse trainer, he advanced to taming wild animals.